Amiee648/Acc102-apparel-retail-red-flag-analysis/README.md

   - receivables growth outpacing sales.

 ## How to Run
 1. **Prerequisites:** Ensure you have a valid WRDS account with access to Compustat data.
-If not, contact your academic institution for access.
+If you do not have WRDS access, contact your academic institution or visit [WRDS](https://wrds-www.wharton.upenn.edu/).
 2. **Install Dependencies:** Install required packages using pip:
    ```bash
    pip install -r requirements.txt